Does this test have other names?

 Too much acid in your bodily fluids

-In addition, severe aspirin toxicity can change how your brain functions and how you
+Severe aspirin toxicity can also change how your brain functions and how you think.

 This test is needed to confirm a diagnosis of aspirin intoxication.
 You may have this